projectatomic/atomic-site/source/docs/docker-storage-recommendation.md

     # lvcreate --size 30GB --name extra-disk-for-rhel-atomic

-Attach the volume to the RHEL Atomic Controller virtual machine in virt-manager.
+Attach the volume to the RHEL Atomic host virtual machine in virt-manager.
 Reboot the virtual machine.
-On the RHEL atomic controller, ensure the device is available.
+On the RHEL Atomic host, ensure the device is available.

     # fdisk -l